 In her wildest delusions she never spawned anything like you, Nicole.

-M*A*S*H: In one episode, army psychiatrist Major Sidney Freedman does this (sort of) to Colonel Flagg when Flagg refuses to believe his claim that a combat-fatigued pilot is a victim:
+- M*A*S*H: In one episode, army psychiatrist Major Sidney Freedman does this (sort of) to Colonel Flagg when Flagg refuses to believe his claim that a combat-fatigued pilot is a victim:

 : You're a victim too, Flagg, except you're such an example of walking fertilizer

-Watching Patrick Jane in action has made his colleagues less awed by others doing a Sherlock Scan:
+- Watching Patrick Jane in action has made his colleagues less awed by others doing a Sherlock Scan: